Jeered in Miami, McDaniel shares fans' frustrations

 MIAMI GARDENS, Fla. -- Despite playing Thursday night's game against the Baltimore Ravens from the confines of their home stadium, the Miami Dolphins encountered some difficulties because of the visiting team's fans.

-Ravens fans flooded to Hard Rock Stadium to witness a 28-6 victory over the Dolphins and impacted the game early on.
+Ravens' fans packed Hard Rock Stadium to witness a 28-6 victory over the Dolphins and impacted the game early on.
 Dolphins right tackle Larry Borom was flagged for a false start on fourth-and-1 on the team's third drive of the game after appearing to react to Ravens linebacker Kyle Van Noy's pre-snap movement.

 After the game, Dolphins quarterback Tua Tagovailoa said the crowd noise played a role in the early miscue.